nominalrune/dynalist-plugin/README.md

 3. **View/Edit Document Content:**
    - Click on any document in the sidebar to load its content in the "Document Content" panel.

-## Commands

-- `Dynalist: Save API Token` - Prompts to enter and save your Dynalist API token securely.
-- `Dynalist: Show Document List` - Displays the list of documents and folders from your Dynalist account.
-- `Dynalist: Show Document Content` - Fetches and displays the content of the selected document.

 ## License